Esther and Work

 The Book of Esther begins with King Ahasuerus (known to history outside the Bible as Xerxes) throwing a lavish party to display his glory (Es.
 1:1-8).
 Having consumed ample amounts of wine, Ahasuerus commanded his servants to bring Queen Vashti before him in order that he might show her off to the other partygoers (Es.
 1:10-11).
 But Vashti, sensing the indignity of the request, refused (Es.
 1:12).
 Her refusal disturbed the men in attendance, who feared that her example would encourage other women in the kingdom to stand up to their husbands (Es.
 1:13-18).
 Thus Vashti was “fired,” if you will, and a process was begun to find Ahasuerus a new queen (Es.
 1:21-2:4).
 To be sure, this episode depicts a family matter.
 But every royal family is also a political workplace.
 So Vashti’s situation is also a workplace issue, in which the boss seeks to exploit a woman because of her gender and then terminates her when she fails to live up to his fantasies.

-Esther enters the palace with its access to high power and influence.
+Although Esther remains subject to this oppressive system, she now enters the palace with its access to high power and influence.
 She does not seem interested in whether God has any plan or purpose for her there.
 In fact, God is not even mentioned in the book of Esther.
 But that doesn’t mean that God has no plan or purpose for her in Ahasuerus’ court.
-As it happens, her cousin Mordecai is more scrupulous in keeping Jewish law, which after some time puts him in conflict with Ahasuerus’ highest official, Haman (Es.
+As it happens, her cousin Mordecai after some time comes into conflict with Ahasuerus’ highest official, Haman (Es.
 3:1-6).
 Haman responds by plotting to kill not only Mordecai, but the whole Jewish people (Es.
 3:7-15).
-Mordecai learns of the plot and sends word of the plot to Esther.
-Although her entire people are about to be destroyed, she seems unmoved.
+Due to the intractability of the Law of the Medes and Persians, once Xerxes signed the edict approving this (not knowing that his queen was one of the hated Jews), nothing could overturn it.

-Many people — Christian or not — make ethical compromises in their quest for career success.
-Because we all stand in Esther’s shoes, we all have the opportunity — and responsibility — to let God use us anyway, despite our history of moral failure.
+- Many people — Christian or not — make find themselves ethically compromised as a result of their work history.
+Because we all stand in Esther’s shoes, we all have the opportunity — and responsibility — to let God use us anyway.
 Did you cut corners to get your job?
-Nonetheless, God will use you to call an end to the deceptive practices in your workplace.
+Nonetheless, God can use you to call an end to the deceptive practices in your workplace.
 Have you made improper use of corporate assets?
 God may still use you to clean up the falsified records in your department.
-Past hypocrisy is no excuse for failing to heed what God needs from you now.
+Past accommodation to a sinful system is no excuse for failing to heed what God needs from you now.
 Prior misuse of your God-given abilities is no reason to believe you cannot employ them for God’s good purposes today.
-Esther is the model for all of us who have fallen short of the glory of God.
+Esther is the model for all of us who have fallen short of the glory of God, whether by choice or by necessity.
 You cannot say, “If you knew how many ethical shortcomings I made to get here — I can’t be of any use to God now.”

-Our positions are spiritually dangerous.
+- Our positions are spiritually dangerous.
 We may come to equate our value and our very existence with our positions.
 The higher our positions, the greater the danger.
-Esther ceases to see herself as a young Jewish woman, but only as the queen of Persia.
-To do the same makes us slaves to factors beyond our control.
 If becoming CEO or getting tenure or keeping a good job becomes so important that we cut off the rest of ourselves, then we have lost ourselves already.

 For Esther and the Jews, the story has a happy ending.
 Esther risks approaching the king unbidden, yet receives his favor (Es.
 5:1-2).
-She employs a clever scheme to butter him up over the course of two banquets (Es.
+She employs a clever tactic to butter him up over the course of two banquets (Es.
 5:4-8; 7:1-5) and to manipulate Haman into exposing his own hypocrisy in seeking to have the Jews annihilated (Es.
 7:6-10).
-The king revokes the judgment against the Jews (Es.
-9:11-14) and rewards Mordecai and Esther with riches, honor and power (Es.
+The king issues a new judgment delivering the Jews from Haman's scheme (Es.
+8:11-14) and rewards Mordecai and Esther with riches, honor and power (Es.
 8:1-2; 10:1-3).
 They in turn improve the lot of Jews throughout the Persian Empire (Es.
 10:3).
 Haman and the enemies of the Jews are slaughtered (Es.
 7:9-10; 9:1-17).
 The dates of the Jews’ deliverance — Adar 14 and 15 — are marked thereafter as the festival of Purim (Es.
 9:17-23).

 As noted earlier, God is not mentioned in the Book of Esther.
 Yet it is a book of the Bible.
 Commentators therefore look for the veiled presence of God in Esther and generally point to the crucial verse: “Who knows?
 Perhaps you have come to royal dignity for such a time as this?”
 (Es.
 4:14).
 The implication is that she has come to her position not by luck, or fate, or by her own wiles, but by the will of an unseen actor.
 We can see the divine handwriting on the wall here.
 Esther has come to her royal position because the “good hand of God was upon [her],” as Ezra and Nehemiah might have said (Ezra 8:18, Nehemiah 2:18).